Orange and chocolate come together to make something super special

 Good things take time and effort.

-To be clear, developing a new offering of this quality is not an overnight activity.
-Natural Law #10 (see Building a Great Business) is that “it takes a lot longer to make something great happen than most people think.”
-This bar is no exception—Shawn says it took about 20 iterations to get the ratios right, all done in a series of experiments that took over 18 months.
-I appreciate all the hard work and I’m betting that if you like orange and chocolate, you will most definitely want to buy a bar.
+To be clear, developing an offering of this quality is not an overnight activity.
+Natural Law #10 (see “Secret #01: Twelve Natural Laws of Building a Great Business”) is that “it takes a lot longer to make something great happen than most people think.”
+This bar is no exception—Shawn says it took about 20 iterations to get the ratios right, all done in a series of experiments that took about 18 months.
+I appreciate all the hard work, and I’m betting that, if you like orange and chocolate, you will most definitely want to buy a bar too.
 Or five.
 The flavor is fantastic.
 The chocolate and the orange are beautifully balanced.
 Like any good partnership, they bring different things to the table.
 The chocolate is the bass line—dark, nutty, cocoa-y.
-The orange is the violin playing over top.
-Light and bright.
+The orange comes at it from the other end—it’s the violin playing over top.
+Light, bright, sensual, ethereal.
 Together, the combo is otherworldly.
-The royal court of Spain would have likely swooned over it.
-And if you have anyone in your circle who loves orange and chocolate together, you’ll definitely want to add this beautiful new bar to their holiday list.
+The royal court of Spain, which brought cacao to the Philippines early in the 17th century, would likely have swooned over it

-Can a chocolate bar matter that much?
-Given the state of the world, I think every little bit of beauty we can spread makes a small but ultimately meaningful difference.
+Can a chocolate bar make that much difference?
 Both Shawn and I are big fans of the work of the Irish philosopher John O’Donohue, so I’ll close this piece with a quote of his that conveys what I’m thinking after eating and reflecting on how good this bar is.
 Share a bit of your bar with anyone you care about.
 Or even someone you don’t yet know.
 As O’Donohue writes, “The time is now ripe for beauty to surprise and liberate us.”
+Swing on by the Roadhouse and pick up a bar while supplies last to taste why this bar is so special!